4.5 Chief Complaint and Immediate Life Threats

 Key Takeaways

-• The official Primary Assessment task list includes determining chief complaint and life threats.
+• The Primary Assessment task list includes determining the chief complaint and immediate life threats.

-• Immediate life threats include airway compromise, severe breathing difficulty, severe bleeding, unresponsiveness, and other findings requiring rapid action.
+• Immediate life threats include airway compromise, inadequate breathing, severe bleeding, and unresponsiveness, addressed before any detailed history.

 Identify why you were called and what can kill first

 The Primary Assessment domain includes determining the patient's chief complaint and life threats.
-The chief complaint is the main reason the patient, caller, or scene indicates help is needed.
-It may be stated in the patient's words, reported by a bystander, suggested by dispatch, or obvious from findings such as severe bleeding or choking.
+The chief complaint is the main reason help is needed, stated in the patient's words, reported by a bystander, suggested by dispatch, or obvious from findings such as severe bleeding or choking.

-The chief complaint helps focus assessment, but it does not outrank immediate threats.
-A patient may say ankle pain while also being pale and confused after a fall.
-A bystander may report fainting while the patient is now vomiting and unable to protect the airway.
-Dispatch may send a simple sick person call that turns out to be a hazardous exposure.
-The EMR must keep the assessment broad enough to catch what can kill now.
+The chief complaint focuses assessment but does not outrank immediate threats.
+A patient may say "my ankle hurts" while pale and confused after a fall; a bystander may report fainting while the patient is now vomiting and unable to protect the airway; a routine "sick person" dispatch may turn out to be a hazardous exposure.
+The EMR keeps the assessment broad enough to catch what can kill now.

-Immediate life threats are conditions that require rapid recognition and action within scope.
-Examples include airway obstruction, inability to maintain airway, severe breathing distress, absent normal breathing, severe external bleeding, unresponsiveness, signs of poor perfusion, or a dangerous mechanism with unstable presentation.
-Chapter 5 continues breathing, circulation, and vital signs; this section emphasizes that the life threat drives sequence.
+Immediate life threats require rapid recognition and action within scope: airway obstruction, inability to maintain the airway, severe breathing distress, absent or abnormal (agonal/gasping) breathing, severe external bleeding, unresponsiveness, signs of poor perfusion, or a dangerous mechanism with an unstable presentation.
+The XABC order applies: catastrophic external hemorrhage, then airway, then breathing, then circulation.

 Information sourceHow it helpsLimit